-Baltra - Santa Cruz IslandArrive in Baltra where a guide will meet you and accompany you to the bus that will be taken to the Itabaca Channel.
-Cross the channel by barge and then continue to Puerto Ayora by bus.
-Once aboard the Yacht, receive a small orientation while enjoying a nice light snack.
+Baltra - Santa Cruz IslandArrive in Baltra where a guide will meet you and accompany you to the Itabaca Channel by bus.
+Cross the channel by barge and then continue to Puerto Ayora.
+Once aboard the yacht, receive a small orientation while enjoying a nice light snack.
 Later in the afternoon, embark on the first excursion to the Charles Darwin Station and its Interpretive Center.
 Enjoy a walk through the port town and admire the various handicrafts.
-Return to the Yacht and enjoy a nice welcome cocktail followed by dinner.
+Return to the yacht and enjoy a nice welcome cocktail followed by dinner.

 All itineraries are subject to change due to weather or changes by the National Park Service or yacht operator.